 “Black Lines’ Negroni is really beautifully balanced.
 Part of this balance shows itself in the way the different notes come in stages on the palate; starting with a great aroma of dried oranges, followed by the vermouth on tasting.
 There’s a lovely lingering sweetness at the end and plenty of mouth-watering bitterness to balance it out.” – BBC Goodfood

-We’ve also tested some of the best bartenders in world to calculate the perfect amount of dilution per serve and have built it into every 100ml serving.
+We’ve worked alongside some of the best bartenders in London to calculate the perfect amount of dilution produced from a stir-down and built that into every 100ml serve.
 It means that, as with the draught cocktail, our bottled Negroni delivers a perfect serve straight from the bottle, without any extra work.
 It simply needs to be chilled down, poured over ice and garnished with an orange slice.